Ultimate guide to cleaning and preventing corrosion in car batteries

 Step 4.
 Remove the battery from the vehicle

-Although it is possible to clean the lithium battery from corrosion while it is still in the car, it is safest for you, your battery and your vehicle to remove it.
-Place the battery in a shallow bucket or pan to catch any washed away corrosive material.
+Although it is possible to clean corrosion from a lithium battery while it is still in the car, it is safest for you, your battery and your vehicle to remove it.
+Place the battery in a shallow bucket or pan to catch any corrosive material that is washed away.

 To completely remove and neutralize the remaining corrosion, you have several options:

-- Battery Terminal Cleaner:This is a commercially available product specifically designed to clean and neutralize battery corrosion.
-It is a spray solution that changes color as it reacts with corrosion.
+- Battery terminal cleaner:This is a commercially available product specifically designed to clean and neutralize battery corrosion.
+It is a spray solution that changes color as it reacts with the corrosion.

-- Baking soda and warm water solution:Mixing baking soda with warm water creates an effective neutralizing solution for cleaning battery corrosion.
-Remember to dip a rag into the solution and wipe away the corrosion rather than pouring the solution directly onto the top of the battery.
-This precaution prevents the solution from entering the battery cells and neutralizing the sulfuric acid inside.
+- Solution of baking soda and warm water:Mixing baking soda with warm water creates an effective neutralizing solution for cleaning battery corrosion.
+Remember to dip a rag in the solution and wipe away the corrosion rather than pouring the solution directly onto the top of the battery.
+This precaution prevents the solution from getting into the battery cells and neutralizing the sulfuric acid inside.

 Step 7.
 Dry and polish

 Dry the battery case, terminals and connectors with a microfiber cloth.
-Use a contact cleaning brush to remove any dirt or debris from the contacts that may be interfering with connection.
+Use a contact cleaning brush to remove any dirt or deposits from the contacts that may obstruct the connection.

 Step 8.
 Replace and reconnect